|By Laurent Duplat, AI & SME Consultant

 3. AI Act Compliance for Startups Exporting to the EU

 Swiss startups selling AI solutions in Europe must comply with the AI Act since August 2024.
 High-risk AI systems (medical, legal, HR, credit) must be CE-certified.
-This process takes 6 to 18 months — it must be anticipated from the product design phase.
+This process takes6 to 18 months— it must be anticipated custom project scope.

 4. Recommended AI Stack for a Swiss Startup